Legal Concepts and Skills

 Creating Study Aids

 Creating Study Aids is part of the Academic Support series of CALI Lessons.
 This lesson introduces you to law school study aids.
 It begins with a brief overview of self-regulated learning and Bloom's learning taxonomy.
 Then, the lesson introduces law school study aids by pairing them with learning objectives at each level of the taxonomy.
 Finally, the lesson concludes with an activity designed to help you reflect on your learning.
-It can be used as an introduction, supplment, or as review.
+It can be used as an introduction, supplement, or as review.

 Lesson Viewed